Allen thrives until injury, Panthers beat Brees-less Saints

 With his 22-yard reception in the first quarter — his only reception of the game — Christian McCaffrey became the third running back in NFL history to have 1,500 yards rushing and receiving in his first two NFL seasons combined.
 He joined Kamara and Herschel Walker.

-Panthers: Allen’s injury in the fourth quarter was the only one announced by the Panthers.
-He was replaced by newly signed reserve Garrett Gilbert, who went 2 for 3 for 40 yards.
+Panthers: Allen was replaced by newly signed reserve Garrett Gilbert, who went 2 for 3 for 40 yards.

-Versatile Saints offensive lineman Andrus Peat, who normally starts at left guard but also has played both tackle positions this season, left in the first half with a hand injury.
-Defensive linemen Sheldon Rankins and Alex Okafor both received treatment for apparently minor injuries and returned to action until they were subbed out to give reserves more playing time in the second half.
+Saints: Versatile offensive lineman Andrus Peat, who normally starts at left guard but also has played both tackle positions this season, left in the first half with a hand injury.

-Panthers: Start their offseason with questions surrounding the futures of several prominent players, including defensive end Julius Peppers, linebacker Thomas Davis, safety Mike Adams and receiver Devin Funchess, who have expiring contracts.
-Meanwhile, center Ryan Kalil already said he’d retire after the season.
-Peppers, Davis and Adams are all in their mid-to-late 30s.
+Panthers: Start their offseason with questions surrounding the futures of several prominent players, including linebacker Thomas Davis, safety Mike Adams and receiver Devin Funchess, who have expiring contracts.
+Center Ryan Kalil already said he’d retire after the season and coach Ron Rivera said he was “assuming” the 38-year-old Peppers would, too.

 Saints: Host their playoff opener in the divisional round on the weekend of Jan.
 12-13.